Detailed content of our market study

 4.2 Prices for expertise services

-Fees for chartered accountancy services vary not only according to the size of the client, but also according to the region of France in which the service takes place, and the type of service provider.
+Fees for chartered accountancy services vary not only according to the size of the client, but also according to the region of France in which the service is provided, and the type of service provider.

 4.3 The development of digital tools